intermine/im-docs/docs/web-services/how-tos/set-up-jbrowse.rst

 -----------------------------------------------

 InterMine 1.3.1 supports the JBrowse REST web-service specification (see `configuring JBrowse`_) which means that you can run a JBrowse installation directly off the InterMine web-services.
-You do not need to do anything special to enable this, but you should ensure that you run the `populate_child_features` post-process task to make sure that the Gene models are correctly structured.
+You do not need to do anything special to enable this, but you should ensure that you run the `populate-child-features` `post-process </database/database-building/post-processing/index>`_ task to make sure that the Gene models are correctly structured.

 This documentation has been tested with JBrowse-1.11.3.